 Yes, the professor would have worked with me as we got to know each other better, but I jumped the gun.
 I needed to recruit the professor before I started to recruit the student.
 This mistake cost me a valuable opportunity to get closer to the student.

-My story might be a little different than yours, but it sums up the hollow feeling we all experience when we make a mistake.
-My first thought—can I go back and make it right?
-But no, the trust between us was gone and I’d blown it.
+My story might be a little different from yours, but it sums up the hollow feeling we all experience when we make a mistake.
+My first thought was, “Can I go back and make it right?”
+But no, the trust between us was gone, and I’d blown it.

 I licked my wounds as I crippled back to the office, ashamed to tell my supervisor that I’d f*cked up a great lead on an important case.
 It would make me look immature and unprofessional.